FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 See also the working documents at [VVSG-Interoperability Voting Glossary](http://collaborate.nist.gov/voting/bin/view/Voting/Glossary) and the glossary in: ["Risk-Limiting Post-Election Audits: Why and How"](https://www.stat.berkeley.edu/~stark/Preprints/RLAwhitepaper12.pdf)

+*(Ed. note: This glossary still has a number of terms that need definitions.
+It is also unsorted at the moment.
+It will be included in the final version of the RLA Tool in an appendix.)*

 * **RLA Tool** A computer system for conducting a
 Risk Limiting Audit